Debug Your Project

 Note

-The Visual Studio Code shows a Debug toolbar on the top of the editor with several actions as explained in Visual Studio Code Debug Actions.
+Once a debug session starts, a debug toolbar will appear on the top of the VS Code editor with several actions, as explained in Visual Studio Code Debug Actions.

-If you press F5 (Continue/Pause) the processor will run and halt at the next breakpoint.
-If you press F5 again, it will stop at the next breakpoint and so on. you will be able to see that LED is changing the state after each click to “Continue” program execution.
+Press F5 (Continue/Pause), the processor will run and halt at the next breakpoint.
+Press F5 again to stop at the next breakpoint, and so on.
+You can observe that the LED changes the state after each “Continue” command.

 Halting the Target Manually

-When debugging, you may resume application and enter code waiting for some event or staying in infinite loop without any break points defined.
-In such case, to go back to debugging mode, you can break program execution manually by pressing “Continue/Pause” button.
+When debugging, you may resume the application and enter code that waits for some event or stays in infinite loop without any break points defined.
+In such cases, to go back to debugging mode, you can break program execution manually by pressing “Continue/Pause” button.
 To check it, delete all breakpoints and click “Continue”.
 Then click “Pause”.
-Application will be halted at some random point and LED will stop blinking.
+Application will halt at some random point and the LED will stop blinking.

-It is also possible to step through the code using “Step Into (F11)” and “Step Over (F10)” commands.
-The difference is that “Step Into (F11)” is entering inside subroutines calls, while “Step Over (F10)” steps over the call, treating it as a single source line.
+You can also step through the code using the “Step Into (F11)” and “Step Over (F10)” commands.
+The difference is that “Step Into (F11)” enters inside subroutine calls, while “Step Over (F10)” treats it as a single source line.

-Before being able to demonstrate this functionality, using information discussed in previous paragraph, make sure that you have only one breakpoint defined at line 57 of blink.c.
+Before demonstrating this functionality, make sure that you have only one breakpoint defined at line 57 of blink.c using information discussed in previous paragraphs.

-Resume program by entering pressing F5 and let it halt.
-Now press “Step Over (F10)”, one by one couple of times, to see how debugger is stepping one program line at a time.
+Resume the program by pressing F5 and let it halt.
+Now press “Step Over (F10)” a few times to see how the debugger steps through the program one line at a time.

 _images/step_over.png